canelkatmis/KACL/README.md

 # KACL
-User friendly gui that you can search AWS items(instances, elbs, fqdns, network interfaces) on different accounts and regions.
+User friendly gui that you can search AWS items(instances, elbs, fqdns, network interfaces) on different accounts and regions quickly.

 Add all you wanted AWS credentials inside bash scripts:
 ```